 Where a public body has a power to do something (but not a 'duty') then it has a discretion - and in every case it must decide whether it will or will not exercise that discretion.
 It is not allowed to decide that it will never use its discretion (or that it will only ever use the discretion in a particular way).
-This is unlawful and referred to as 'fettering its discretion' (see page 11 above).
+This is unlawful and referred to as 'fettering its discretion' (see pages 12 and 14).